What is a macular pucker?

 Sometimes macular pucker is the result of an injury or a medical condition, such as diabetes, that affects the eye.
-Epiretinal membranes can sometimes form after eye surgery.
+Epiretinal membranes can sometimes form after eye surgery, including cataract surgery.
 The cause of most cases of macular pucker is not known.
 Unfortunately, it just seems to happen.

 How does the doctor know whether someone has macular pucker?

 It is not unusual for someone to have epiretinal membranes and still have normal vision.
 The membranes tend to change with time, however, and the following symptoms can appear: